kairichard/lace/README.md

 changes.

 ## TODO
-  * nicer error message for erb error syntax in .lace.yml
+  * nicer message for erb syntax error in .lace.yml
   * Update without having to deactivate
     * figure out which is the active flavor
       * the one with smallest delta of matching to non matching config_files